sabrinara/PlayTurf/README.md

 - Sorting options price per hour
 - Pagination.

 #### 3. Facility Details Page

 - Product information (name, price per hour, location, description, image)
 - Book now button
+- It will navigate to the booking page if the user is logged in.

-#### 4. Booking Page
+#### 4. My Booking page

-- List of cart items with quantity controls
+- List of all bookings
-- Button to remove items
-- Dynamic pricing details
-- Proceed to the checkout button
+- Can cancel the booking with a dedicated button available.
+- Pagination is available.

 #### 5. Booking Page

 - Facility details with a view button
 - Facility slot checking via date.
 - Book facility with desired time.
 - Pay and Place booking functionality with available time management

 #### 6. Facility Management

 - Facility list table with action buttons
 - Update and delete functionality with confirmation prompts
 - Add new facility form
 - pagination view all facilities.

+#### 7. All user Page
+- List of all types of users, (admin and users)
+- Details information of users

+#### 8. Add admin
+- A form to add new admin information

-#### 7. About Us Page
+#### 9. About Us Page
-- Company overview,
+- Company mission.
-- team introduction,
+- Team introduction.
-- customer testimonials
+- Company History.
-- Contact information with basic animations and gradients
+- Company contact, location & information.

-#### 8. Contact Page
+#### 10. Contact Page

+- Contact us form.
- - Order list table with order details
+- Map with location.
+- Contact information.

 ### Additional Features

 - Debounced API Calls: Reduces API call frequency during searches
 - Page Refresh Warning: Warns users before refreshing if the cart is not empty
 - Pagination: Custom implementation for product listings